 Ask HotBot: How many magic tree house books are there?

-Ask HotBot: How to use magic eraser?
+Ask HotBot: How many rings does magic johnson have?